Cryptography Is Not Enough: Relay Attacks on Authenticated GNSS Signals: Attacker Implementation

+The spoofing signal synthesizer accepts a location, satellite ephemeris and received raw navigation bits and generates the required spoofing signal.
+The architecture of the signal synthesizer is depicted in Figure~\ref{using_delay_flowgraph}.
+Based on the provided location and current satellite positions we first calculate the ranges to all the visible satellites.
+Next, the calculated range is used to obtain the code phase delay and the carrier phase measurements.
+The necessary Doppler shift is calculated from rate of change of pseudorange and the wavelength of carrier frequency.
+These calculated parameters along with the PRN code is used in modulation of the bits received from the NAVMSG streamer.
+It is important to note that the signal synthesizer is required to perform all these calculations periodically to account for the satellite's motion over time

-The spoofing signal synthesizer was configured to accept calculated delays at run-time, enabling complete control of the spoofed target location.
+As shown in Figure~\ref{using_delay_flowgraph}, the spoofing signal synthesizer was configured to accept calculated delays at run-time, enabling complete control of the spoofing target location.
 We elaborate on the importance of real-time delay manipulation in Section~\ref{sec:attack_navmsg_streamer}.
-The synthesizer receives the satellite signals from the NAVMSG streamer and selects a subset of the satellites through the switching mechanism to shift temporally, as shown in Figure~\ref{attacker_modules}.
+The synthesizer receives the satellite signals from the NAVMSG streamer and selects a subset of the satellites, as shown in Figure~\ref{attacker_modules}.
 The estimated delays are applied to each satellite signal, combined, and transmitted to the victim receiver.